kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 The included Hadoop `FileSystemDatasetRepository` includes a `Dataset` implementation called `FileSystemDataset`.
-This dataset implementation stores data in the configured Hadoop `FileSystem` as Snappy-compressed Avro data files.
+This dataset implementation stores data in the configured Hadoop `FileSystem` as Snappy-compressed Avro data files, or optionally as Parquet files.
-Avro data files were selected because all components of CDH support them, they are language agnostic, support block compression, have a compact binary representation, and are natively splittable by Hadoop MapReduce while compressed.
-While it's not currently possible to change this behavior, this will suit the needs of almost all users, and should be used whenever possible.
+Avro data files were selected as the default because all components of CDH support them, they are language agnostic, support block compression, have a compact binary representation, and are natively splittable by Hadoop MapReduce while compressed.

-Support for different serialization formats is planned for future releases for cases where users know something special about their data.
+Parquet, on the other hand, is a good choice for wide tables with a large number of columns (30 or so is considered "large" in this context), particularly if the data will be queried using Impala, since Impala can take advantage of the fact that Parquet is stored in a columnar form, and restricts the data being read to the columns in the query.

 Upon creation of dataset, a name and a _dataset descriptor_ must be provided to the `DatasetRepository#create()` method.
 The descriptor, represented by the